chellxh/module-three-study-guide/01-npm-for-react.md

 ## Exporting & Importing Multiple Variables

 - These import and export names do match, why is that?
+- * exported as variables - exported var. you would need to use {}
 - Could we change them to not match?
+- * named exports must be imported by same name

 ```js
 // messages.js